SadE SpenceR - assistant professor

 Career goals: Ideally, I would like to obtain a PhD in Neuroscience and study Creutzfeldt-Jakob’s Disease with an emphasis on possible pharmacological prion aggregation intervention.

-Hobbies: Outside of lab I like to attending and watch various sporting events, horseback riding, skiing, traveling, fishing, and hiking.
+Hobbies: Outside of lab I like to attend and watch various sporting events, horseback riding, skiing, traveling, fishing, and hiking.

 Hometown: Flint, MI